Introduction & Market Context

 Implementation Best Practices

-Implementing AI marketing automation is not an IT project; it is a change management project.
+Implementing AI marketing automation isn't an IT project.
+It's a change management project.

 Phase 1: The Audit and Cleanse

-• Map Data Sources: Identify where customer data lives (CRM, ERP, Website).
+- Map Data Sources: Work out where customer data lives (CRM, ERP, website).
 Is it in Sage?
 Xero?
 Spreadsheets?

-• Cleanse Data: AI amplifies errors.
-Remove duplicates and standardize formats (e.g., ensuring all UK phone numbers follow +44 format to ensure SMS delivery).
+- Cleanse Data: AI amplifies errors.
+Remove duplicates and standardise formats (like ensuring all UK phone numbers follow +44 format for SMS delivery).

-• Review Permissions: Audit consent status for all contacts.
-Do not feed non-consented data into AI marketing models.
-Using "bought lists" with AI is a recipe for GDPR disaster.
+- Review Permissions: Audit consent status for all contacts.
+Don't feed non-consented data into AI marketing models.
+Using bought lists with AI is asking for a GDPR disaster.

-• Walk (Months 3-6): Implement "Predictive AI."
-Turn on Send Time Optimization.
-Use AI to suggest segments and identify "at-risk" customers.
+- Walk (Months 3-6): Add predictive AI.
+Turn on send time optimisation.
+Use AI to suggest segments and identify at-risk customers.
 Start A/B testing with AI bandit algorithms.

-• Run (Months 6+): Implement "Agentic AI."
-Allow the system to autonomously optimize budget allocation and content variations in real-time.
-Integrate cross-channel journeys (e.g., email triggers SMS which triggers a sales call).
+- Run (Months 6+): Move to AI agents.
+Let the system optimise budget allocation and content variations in real-time.
+Integrate cross-channel journeys (email triggers SMS which triggers a sales call).

 Phase 3: Training and Upskilling

-• Data Literacy: Ensure the team understands why the AI made a decision (explainability) to spot hallucinations or errors.
+- Data Literacy: Make sure the team understands why the AI made a decision so they can spot errors or hallucinations.

-• Ethics: Train the team on the ethical use of AI (avoiding bias, respecting privacy).
-Establish an "AI Acceptable Use Policy" for the marketing team.
+- Ethics: Train the team on ethical AI use (avoiding bias, respecting privacy).
+Set up an "AI Acceptable Use Policy" for the marketing team.